Devi Shetty

-Devi Prasad Shetty FRCS (born 8 May 1953) is an Indian entrepreneur and cardiac surgeon who is the chairman and founder of Narayana Health, a chain of 21 medical centers in India.
+Devi Prasad Shetty (born 8 May 1953) is an Indian cardiac surgeon who is the chairman and founder of Narayana Health, a chain of 24 medical centers in India.
 He has performed more than 100,000 heart operations.
 In 2004 he was awarded the Padma Shri, the fourth highest civilian award, followed by the Padma Bhushan in 2012, the third highest civilian award by the Government of India for his contribution to the field of affordable healthcare.
-There is an episode about his life and work on the Netflix TV series The Surgeon's Cut (episode 4).

 Early life and education

 Shetty was born in Kinnigoli, a village in the Dakshina Kannada district, Karnataka, India.
 The eighth of nine children, he decided to become a heart surgeon when he was a school student after hearing about Christiaan Barnard, a South African surgeon who had just performed the world's first heart transplant.

-He was educated at St. Aloysius School, Mangaluru.
+Shetty was educated at St. Aloysius School, Mangaluru.
 He completed his MBBS in 1979, and post-graduate work in General Surgery from Kasturba Medical College, Mangalore.
 Later he completed FRCS from Royal College of Surgeons, England.

 Career

 He returned to India in 1989 and initially worked at B.M.
 Birla Hospital in Kolkata.
 He successfully performed the first neonatal heart surgery in the country in 1992, on a 21-day-old baby Ronnie.
 In Kolkata he operated on Mother Teresa after she had a heart attack, and subsequently served as her personal physician.
-After some time, he moved to Bangalore and started the Manipal Heart Foundation at Manipal Hospitals, Bangalore.
-Financial contribution for the construction of the hospital was provided by Shetty's father-in-law.

 In 2001, Shetty founded Narayana Hrudayalaya (NH), a multi-specialty hospital in Bommasandra on the outskirts of Bangalore.
 He believes that the cost of healthcare can be reduced by 50 percent in the next 5–10 years if hospitals adopt the idea of economies of scale.
-Apart from cardiac surgery, NH also has cardiology, neurosurgery, paediatric surgery, haematology and transplant services, and nephrology among various others.
-The heart hospital is the largest in the world with 1000 beds performing over 30 major heart surgeries a day.
-The land on which the health city was built, was previously a marshland which was reclaimed for this purpose.
-The Health City intends to cater to about 15,000 outpatients every day.